ctavolazzi/treasuretavernhq-web/work_efforts/active/202504120100_announcements_page_enhancement.md

 - Added search functionality to filter announcements by title or content
 - Enhanced mobile responsiveness with better meta display and layout adjustments
 - Added related announcements section to the detail page
-- Implemented pagination with 4 announcements per page
+- Replaced pagination with a more user-friendly "Load More" button approach
-- Added 5 additional sample announcements to test pagination
+- Added 5 additional sample announcements to test loading behavior
 - Current implementation uses hardcoded data but is structured for future database integration
 - All enhancements maintain the fantasy tavern aesthetic